rianadon/Octopus-Lab/README.md

 I've put some care into this project since there exist few other Rust + LiquidFun projects and it may be interesting to generative artisters or game devvers.
 There's only about 300 lines of code here and it's split into two files:
 - `src/main.rs`: Does the drawing!
 It retrieves world state from LiquidFun and draws everything.
 - `src/model.rs`: Does the simulation!
-It sets up LiquidFun, adds particles, and records their positions to `frames-rust.bin`.
+It sets up LiquidFun, adds particles, and records their positions to the file `frames-rust.bin`.

 ## Python files